Course Layout

 Registration

 Typically registration volunteers are the first point of contact for runners taking part in MCRRC events so bring your smiles!
-Volunteers help runners complete registration forms, assign bib numbers and chips for timing, plus answer general questions.
+Volunteers help participants complete online registration, distribute bibs and chips, and answer general questions.
 This is a great job for early birds or folks wishing to also run the race.
 This is sometimes even a coveted indoor job!